masci/datadog/README.md

     # Default: false
     ignore-timeouts:

+    # Timeout value in milliseconds for the HTTP client.
+    # Type: number
+    # Default: 30000 (30 seconds)
+    timeout:

     # A list of metric objects to send, defined in YAML format
     # Type: string
     # Default: '[]'